 In 2019, the Company closed a series of transactions related to the sale of its Canadian fossil fuel-based electricity generation business and Alberta PowerLine.
-These sales resulted in an aggregate gain of \$65 million (after-tax and non-controlling interests).
+The sale resulted in an aggregate gain of \$125 million after-tax.
 As the gain was related to a series of one-time transactions, it was excluded from adjusted earnings.